 This post may contain affiliate links.
 Please read our disclosure policy.

-Meet Sloppy Jane, a lighter but still nutrient-dense version of a traditional Sloppy Joe!
-These Sloppy Janes are a fun twist on an old classic, while still being super filling and delicious.
+Meet Sloppy Jane, a lighter but still nutrient-dense version of a traditional Sloppy Joe!ย These Sloppy Janes are a fun twist on an old classic, while still being super satisfying and delicious.

 A silver patterned baking dish with parchment paper and four finished Sloppy Janes served on top.
 There is a blue napkin in the bottom left, and sprigs of cilantro around the dish.

-Plus, with this recipe being Whole30 approved, paleo, gluten-free, grain-free, and dairy-free, you can feel comfortable serving it to a wide variety of people!
-Make these Sloppy Janes the next time you have friends or family over, and watch everyone fall in love.
+Make these Sloppy Janes the next time you have friends or family over and watch everyone fall in love.

 Ingredients: